- Bylaws, Annual Reports, & Meeting Minutes

 Oregon State University piloted and distributed the Campus Inclusivity Survey during April and May of 2015.
 Students (undergraduate, international, graduate) as well as representatives from various academic departments, the graduate school, and several student affairs departments worked together to create a survey, which will inform OSU's understanding of inclusivity on campus.

-2012 workshop and presentation on advancing women's careers via mentoring and sponsorship: A review of the "take-home" messages by OSU's Barb Bond, Director of Post-Doctoral Programs in the Graduate School.
+2012 workshop and presentation on advancing women's careers via mentoring and sponsorship: A review of the "take-home" messages (PDF) by OSU's Barb Bond, Director of Post-Doctoral Programs in the Graduate School.

 Oregon State University